What is a Mammalogist?

 • Presenting findings and research to stakeholders

-• Serving as point of contact for peer-review data calls and planning
+• Serving as a point of contact for peer-review data calls and planning

 • Serving on agency working groups to provide consultancy